OctavioHR97/m3-markdown/exercise-3/README.md

 This command would place you in your Desktop.

 - You can use the input " ~/" after the cd to directly go to /Users/USERNAME/
-- It follows the Tree path of the directories.
+- It follows the tree path of the directories.